-Cases of bullying should be reported to the appropriate teacher, Deputy or the Head.
+Cases of bullying should be reported to the appropriate teacher, phase lead or the Head.
+Please ensure that you and your child are clear about what bullying is and to inform us as soon as possible if you have concerns.
+Children do fall out on rare occasions and this is different to bullying.
+We take bullying very seriously.
 The Head reports regularly to Governors about children's behaviour, including bullying should it arise.